Skip to main content

 • Custom: <https://[your-domain]/mcp>

-Step 2: Configure SAST Security Rules
+Step 2: Configure Security Rules

 1. Locate the Global Rules File